terrapower/armi/doc/requirements/srsd.rst

 #.
 The ``fissionProductModel`` package has substantial impact on the results of the neutronic calculations that affect the plant design.
 Thus, it falls under the **high risk** impact level.
 #.
 The ``reactor`` package contains the majority of state information throughout a case.
 Issues in it
 could propagate and invalidate results derived from ARMI to perform design and analysis.
 Therefore, the ``reactor`` package is considered *high risk*.
+#.
+The ``nucDirectory`` package contains nuclide-level information including names, weights, symbols, decay-chain, and transmutation information.
+This information is used for converting mass fractions to number densities, and identifying specific nuclides to be used in used in performing flux and burn-up calculations.
+Therefore, the nucDirectory package is considered high risk.

 --------------------